thiagoalves-dev/thiagoalves.dev/content/posts/en-us/5-thoughts-on-comments-in-code.md

 ### Then

-There are those who think this is complete nonsense.
+There are those who think this is a complete nonsense.
 The famous fashion invention.
-If that's your case, that's fine, work however you see fit.
+If that's your case, that's fine, work however you prefer.

 Anyway, as I usually say when discussing professional concepts with colleagues, the most important thing is to keep an open mind to the possibilities.